valory-xyz/autonolas-aip/content/aips/buy_back_and_burn.md

 ## Take-away points

-1. AIP-6 proposes a mechanism in order to use the fees generated within Olas ecosystem in order to strengthen OLAS;
+1. AIP-6 proposes a mechanism in order to use the fees generated within Olas ecosystem (including the ones introduced in AIP-5) in order to strengthen OLAS;
 2. This is done via a buy-back-and-burn mechanism which receives all the fees in order to buy back OLAS and then burn it, reducing the total supply;
-3. This module is partially implemented, and used in a restricted context.
-AIP-6 proposes to generalize it to all fees within the Olas ecosystem.
+3. This module is partially implemented and live on Base and Celo.
+AIP-6 proposes to generalize it to all fees within the Olas ecosystem and to all chains.

 ## Motivation